Judge Emanuella Groves Courtroom: 14-B

 Judge Groves strongly believes we must empower people with knowledge.
 Seeing the number of young adults who have negative interactions with law enforcement, Judge Groves met with representatives from the Cleveland Police and the Norman S. Minor Bar Association.
 In 2009, the Community Orientation Program (COP) was created.
 This program is a two hour course which explains one’s rights and responsibilities during police encounters.
 The goal of the program is to provide information and improve police and community relations.
 Hundreds of offenders have participated in the course which is held at Cuyahoga Community College.

 In 2012, Judge Groves responded to another education related issue, minor curfew violations.
-She met with representatives from the Cleveland Municipal School District and Juvenile Court to create a program for parents whose children violate the curfew laws.
+She met with representatives from the Cleveland Municipal School District, Juvenile Court and City of Cleveland Division of Recreation to create a program for parents whose children violate the curfew laws.
 Redirecting Our Curfew Kids (ROCK) was created to improve parental engagement and student attendance and performance.

 “Yes, we have the power to send people to jail and take their money, but more importantly, we have the power to affect real change in people’s lives,” says Judge Groves.

 Judge Groves has had numerous opinions published in Ohio Bar Association Report.
 Many of those opinions have been cited as legal authority in the legal reference, Ohio Jurisprudence.
 She has participated as a speaker in continuing legal education courses.
 In 2008, she secured her certification in Judicial Studies from the National Judicial College in Reno, Nevada.
-She is Chair of the Continuing Legal Education Committee of the Norman S. Minor Bar Association.
+In 2016, Judge Groves had the opportunity to substitute teach at Case Western Reserve University School of Law.
+She was Chair of the Continuing Legal Education Committee of the Norman S. Minor Bar Association and currently Chair of the Legal Education committee of the NAACP.
 She is a member of other legal organizations.

-Judge Groves has received numerous awards including: Sara J. Harper Humanitarian Award in Los Angeles, Ca. from the Judicial Council of the National Bar Association; National Sojourner Truth Meritorious Service Award from the National Association of Negro Business Women Clubs, Inc.; Mayor’s Proclamation of Recognition from the City of Canton; Civil Rights Award from the Southern Christian Leadership Conference; Bethune Award from the National Council of Negro Women; Phenomenal Woman Award and Who’s Who Among Black Cleveland.
+Judge Groves has received numerous awards, including two national awards: Sara J. Harper Humanitarian Award in Los Angeles, Ca. from the Judicial Council of the National Bar Association; National Sojourner Truth Meritorious Service Award from the National Association of Negro Business Women Clubs, Inc. She has also received the following local awards: Mayor’s Proclamation of Recognition from the City of Canton; Civil Rights Award from the Southern Christian Leadership Conference; Bethune Award from the National Council of Negro Women; Phenomenal Woman Award and Who’s Who Among Black Cleveland.